 Can you watch shows on-demand?

 Not exactly.
-Though PlayStation Vue’s interface and service in general does remind one of services like Netflix, only certain shows can actually be watched on-demand here.
+Though PlayStation Vue’s interface and service, in general, does remind one of the services like Netflix, only certain shows can actually be watched on-demand here.
 As a general rule, each channel includes a small handful of shows that you can watch on-demand, everything else is pure live TV.
 You’ll want to add on extra services like HBO NOW to binge-watch Game of Thrones at your leisure.

 Can you pause live TV?